garretthoyos/Open-Grants-Program/applications/application-template_AI_Podracer.md

 * What need(s) does your project meet?

-Teaching Polkadot's technical ecosystem to non-developers through something a 5 year old can understand.
+Roll The Blockchain from Early Adopter to Mass Adoption.
+Polkadot's technical ecosystem to non-developers through something a 5 year old can understand.

 * Are there any other projects similar to yours in the Substrate / Polkadot / Kusama ecosystem?